philiprbrenan/LispMemory/README.md

 # LispMemory
-Memory managed in the manner of Lisp (all programiing languages tend to become Lisp given sufficient time)
+Memory managed in the manner of Lisp (all programming languages tend to become Lisp given sufficient time)